 6. Verify the Content and Strength

-Before you buy rum from an online liquor store, pay attention to its many details.
+Before you buy rum from an online liquor store, please pay attention to its many details.
 The various types that are available can help you find one to suit your preferences.
 Aging shows how smooth and complex the rum might be.
 The production method and base ingredient add to the character of the spirit.
 Flavor notes guide choices based on personal preference.
 Finally, alcohol strength affects how this hearty drink is enjoyed.